 How to Brush Hog Step by Step

-This also gives you a chance to go slow and take one final look for potentially hazardous debris and tree limbs.
+This also gives you a chance to go slow and take one final look for potentially hazardous debris, large holes, tree limbs, and other obstructions.
 Do not forget to be mindful of snakes both on the ground and lounging in the trees, as well as ground hornets and bee hives.

 Start at one side of the interior of the boundary area and rough mow straight along one side.
 Make a defined turn, and then mow another strip down alongside the first.
 Repeat this step until the interior area has been completely cut.